Meaningful conversations

 Stress & Burnout

-Chronic overwhelm from professional or personal demands that leaves you feeling depleted.
+This might be chronic overwhelm from professional or personal demands that leaves you feeling depleted, empty and like you may never be able to stop.

 Imposter Syndrome

-Feeling like a fraud despite evidence of your success, and the constant fear of being 'found out'.
+This can be experienced as feeling like a fraud despite evidence of your success, and having a constant fear of being 'found out' and not being good enough.

 Feeling Stuck